Microsoft Secure Score

 - Data (protection state of your Office 365 documents)

-- Device (protection state of your devices; Windows Defender ATP improvement actions coming soon)
+- Device (protection state of your devices; Microsoft Defender ATP improvement actions coming soon)

 - App (protection state of your email and cloud apps)